Clayface (film): Development

 In March 2023, Flanagan and his Intrepid Pictures partner Trevor Macy met with Gunn and Safran to pitch a Clayface film in which the character would not be portrayed as a villain like he is in the comics.
 At that time, the character was expected to appear in Reeves's The Batman: Part II (2027) but Flanagan did not pitch his project as being connected to Reeves's films.
-It was unclear at that time whether the film would be part of the DCU or Elseworlds should it move forward.
-Flanagan said the report was "entirely speculative", and in May he added that a Clayface film was not in development and he was participating in the 2023 Writers Guild of America strike.
+It was unclear at the time whether the film would be part of the DCU or the Elseworlds label if it moved forward.
+Flanagan said the report was "entirely speculative", and in May, he added that a Clayface film was not in development and he was participating in the 2023 Writers Guild of America strike.
 In August, the film was reported to be in development with Flanagan as writer and director.
 Reeves, Gunn, and Safran were listed as producers.
-Clayface was introduced to the DCU in the first season of the animated series Creature Commandos (2024–25), the first DCU project to be released, with Alan Tudyk providing the character's voice after previously doing so for a different version of Clayface in the non-DCU animated series Harley Quinn (2019–present).
+Clayface was introduced to the DCU in the first season of the animated series Creature Commandos (2024–25), the first DCU project to be released, with Alan Tudyk providing the character's voice after previously doing so for a different version of Clayface in the unrelated animated series Harley Quinn (2019–present).

 DC Studios officially greenlit Clayface in December 2024, as part of the DCU.
 Gunn explained that he had not planned to make a film about Clayface, but was won over by Flanagan's pitch and subsequent script drafts.
-Filming was expected to begin in early 2025 and the studio was searching for a different director due to Flanagan's commitments to his The Exorcist film and a Carrie miniseries.
+Filming was expected to begin in early 2025 and the studio was searching for a different director due to Flanagan's commitments to the 2027 film The Exorcist: Martyrs and the 2026 miniseries Carrie.
+Flanagan said he enjoyed developing the project with Reeves, and then with Gunn and Safran, and this was the first time in his career where he had to leave a project he was passionate about due to scheduling concerns.
 Several days after the greenlight was revealed, the studio scheduled the film for release on September 11, 2026.
-Gunn, Safran, and Reeves were confirmed to be producing alongside Lynn Harris of Reeves's company 6th & Idaho Productions.
+Gunn, Safran, and Reeves were confirmed to be producing alongside Lynn Harris of Reeves's company 6th & Idaho Motion Picture Company.
 The film was intended to be produced on a "stripped down" budget of around $40 million.
 Safran said the film would not have a campy tone and instead compared it to the horror film The Fly (1986).